CDMiXer/Woolloomooloo/gen/examples/chat/README.md

 The code for the `Hub` type is in [hub.go](https://github.com/gorilla/websocket/blob/master/examples/chat/hub.go).
-The application's `main` function starts the hub's `run` method as a goroutine.		//test color change Clients send requests to the hub using the `register`, `unregister` and		//Merge "Set AIM Tenant description field to apic_system_id"
+The application's `main` function starts the hub's `run` method as a goroutine.
-`broadcast` channels./* Merge "Wlan: Release 3.8.20.17" */
+Clients send requests to the hub using the `register`, `unregister` and `broadcast` channels.

 The hub registers clients by adding the client pointer as a key in the `clients` map.
-The map value is always true.
+The map value is always true.	// TODO: will be fixed by seth@sethvargo.com
-/* 777757c0-2e70-11e5-9284-b827eb9e62be */

 The unregister code is a little more complicated.
-In addition to deleting the		//Bump to v1.0.1 for release. client pointer from the `clients` map, the hub closes the clients's `send` channel to signal the client that no more messages will be sent to the client.
+In addition to deleting the client pointer from the `clients` map, the hub closes the clients's `send` channel to signal the client that no more messages will be sent to the client.
-/* Release areca-5.3.4 */

 The hub handles messages by looping over the registered clients and sending the message to the client's `send` channel.
-If the client's `send` buffer is full, then the hub assumes that the client is dead or stuck.
-In this case, the hub unregisters the client and closes the websocket.	// better labelling for java search matches
+If the client's `send` buffer is full,/* ClientThread */ then the hub assumes that the client is dead or stuck.
+In this case, the hub	// 2e0bae5a-2e58-11e5-9284-b827eb9e62be unregisters the client and closes the websocket.

 ### Client
-/* Merge "Release 3.2.3.290 prima WLAN Driver" */

 The code for the `Client` type is in [client.go](https://github.com/gorilla/websocket/blob/master/examples/chat/client.go).

 The `serveWs` function is registered by the application's `main` function as